Skip to Content

 3. Be awestruck by the Pantheon

 The Pantheon’s dome may be one of the most impressive sites in Rome.
 But to truly appreciate the minute details of this ancient site, we always recommend taking a short guided tour.
-It’s not everyday you walk into a 2000+ year old building!
+It’s not every day you walk into a 2000+ year old building!

 4. Throw a coin in the Trevi Fountain

 The Trevi Fountain is perhaps one of the most iconic places to visit in Rome.
-Located in the heart of Rome, the Trevi Fountain is full of mythological symbols and 18th century romance.
+Located in the heart of the city, the Trevi Fountain is full of mythological symbols and 18th century romance.
 As you walk towards the fountain, the sound of water will fill the air.
-It is almost a tourist rite of passage to take a photo throwing a coin over your left shoulder into the fountain.
-The Trevi Fountain is nearby the Pantheon and piazzas and makes for an ideal short circuit walking tour of Rome.

 Travel tip: The Trevi Fountain is equally beautiful after dark.
 Shrouded in lights, the Trevi Fountain truly captures the eternal spirit of Rome.